Death and funeral of Alexandra of Denmark: Processions and funeral

 In London, the procession went from St James' Palace to Westminster Abbey and the whole route was lined with military personnel.
 Areas the coffin passed by included The Mall, Horse Guards Parade, and Whitehall.
 Detachments from different regiments took part in the procession as the gun carriage on which the coffin was placed made its way to abbey amid the sound of gun salutes.
-Walking behind the coffin were the King (in a Field Marshal's uniform), the King of the Belgians, the King of Denmark, the King of Norway, the Prince of Wales (in the uniform of a Colonel of the Welsh Guards), the Crown Prince of Norway, and other royal princes.
-The Queen, the Queen of Norway, the Queen of Spain, and royal princesses travelled straight to the abbey.
+Walking behind the coffin were the King (in a Field Marshal's uniform), the King of the Belgians, the King of Denmark (Queen Alexandra's nephew), the King of Norway (Queen Alexandra's nephew and son-in-law), the Prince of Wales (in the uniform of a Colonel of the Welsh Guards), the Crown Prince of Norway (Queen Alexandra's grandson), the Crown Prince of Romania (Queen Alexandra's grandnephew), the Crown Prince of Sweden, the Duke of York, Prince Valdemar of Denmark (Queen Alexandra's brother), Prince Henry, Prince Arthur of Connaught (Queen Alexandra's nephew and grandson-in-law), and Lord Louis Mountbatten (Queen Alexandra's grandnephew).
+The Queen, the Queen of Norway, the Queen of Spain (Queen Alexandra's niece), and royal princesses travelled straight to the abbey.
 Pallbearers were chosen from the King's Company of Grenadiers.
 Her funeral was held at the abbey on 27 November 1925 at 11:30 am.
 The funeral service was conducted by the Archbishop of Canterbury.
 Among the attendees were cabinet members, diplomats and high commissioners.
 The order of service included Psalm 23, hymns such as "Now the Laborer's Task is O'er" and "On the Resurrection Morning", and the anthem "Give Rest, O Christ".